Whether it’s sports, business, or life in general, nobody likes to be at the back of the pack, right?

 - All told, we count 80 percent of Fortune 50 companies among our customers.

-These companies are giving T-Mobile a close look because we’re at the forefront of innovation, starting with the country’s largest, fastest, and most reliable 5G network, with Ookla, Opensignal and umlaut all awarding T-Mobile top marks for 5G speed and availability.
+These companies are giving T-Mobile a close look because we’re at the forefront of innovation, starting with the country’s largest and fastest 5G network, with Ookla, and Opensignal all awarding T-Mobile top marks for 5G speed and availability.
 Our outstanding customer experience has made the Un-carrier #1 for wireless customer satisfaction for businesses of all sizes four years in a row.
 And we offer better value through business plans that include integration with productivity apps like Microsoft 365, inflight texting and data, and unlimited 2G data in more than 210 countries and destinations.

 I believe they are also giving T-Mobile a try because they recognize that outdated technology and the old way of doing business in the wireless industry are barriers to progress, productivity, and innovation.
 They’re as hungry for disruption as the Un-carrier is.